One of the most challenging phases of Content Marketing is winning the SEO battle. That’s because of two main reasons:

 - Get the keyword of the searcher (Keyword research)

 - Understand the keyword intent and develop content to accurately answer the search

 - Help Google understand you have the best answer.

 This is undeniably a crucial phase in any successful SEO marketing campaign.
-There is no possibility for a visitor to locate you from search engine without the use of keywords.
+There is no possibility for a visitor to locate you from a search engine without the use of keywords.

 I have read folks say Just flow.
 Write for your readers and search engines will find you.
 That sounds serene.
 But equally important, if you want to succeed in this game, pay attention to keyword research.

-There is a big difference between Content Marketing (Which is using content to market your business), Search Engine Marketing (Which is using Search Engines to market your business) and Social Media Marketing (Which is making use of Social Media to promote your business).
+There is a big difference between Content Marketing (Which is using content to market your business), Search Engine Marketing (Which is using Search Engines to market your business) and, Social Media Marketing (Which is making use of Social Media to promote your business).